-After putting in hundreds of hours to do this research, interview professionals over the past ten years and brewing thousands of cups of coffee in 50+ machines, we think the OXO ON BARISTA BRAIN Coffee Maker is the best for its price.
+Spending hundreds of hours to make this research, interview professionals and brewing thousands of cups of coffee in 50+ machines, we think Breville BES870XL Barista Express is the best espresso machine and OXO On Barista Brain 9 Cup Coffee Maker is the best in the category drip coffee maker.

-If you are not satisfied with your coffee maker or you just feel it is time to invest in the quality you deserve then take a look at our review for the best coffee makers of 2018.
-We have selected products which offer a diversity of prices, sizes and brewing types so that we meet the different criteria for your full coffee satisfaction.
+If you are not satisfied with your coffee maker or you just feel it is time to invest in the quality you deserve then take a look at our review for the best coffee makers of 2019.
+We have selected products which offer a diversity of prices, sizes

 We will help you to make the best choice!